PLSysSec/rlbox-book/src/chapters/tutorial-install.md

 ```bash
 mkdir example ; cd example
 ```

+Then follow the instruction for [setting up the RLBox environment](./rlbox-install.md).

 Next, clone the repo for this book, which contains our example code, and copy it to its own directory, and build the example code.